stratosphereips/stratocyberlab/docs/development.md

 To run all tests, use script `run_tests.sh`.
 The script starts the lab, fires up all challenges and runs all existing `auto-solve.sh` scripts from within the hackerlab container.

+## Code quality

+We use linters and auto formatters to maintain code quality in this repository.
+Currently, this is only the case for the dashboard (client and server).
+Please refer to the READMEs in the respective directories for instructions.

+When introducing new code for challenges or classes, we recommend following the same guidelines.